kevincerda/cryptomize/README.md

 ## Basic Requirements

-Starting from scratch (blank index.html, blank app.jsx and blank server.jsfiles), build a single-page app for viewing the historical price data for any cryptocurrency.
+Starting from scratch (blank index.html, blank app.jsx and blank server.js files), build a single-page app for viewing the historical price data for any cryptocurrency.

 ### Use: